 An unplanned event (including dangerous occurrences and systems failures) resulting in, or having a potential for injury, ill health, damage or other loss.

 Note: This incident report is only relevant if it is associated to an individual.
 If an individual cannot be associated with an incident then the Hazard Reporting System should be used.

 A source or a situation (including dangerous occurrences and systems failures) with a potential for harm in terms of human injury or ill health, damage to property, damage to the environment, or a combination of these.

 Note: This hazard report is only relevant if it is NOT associated to an individual.
-When a situation results in an injury/illness/disease or can be associated with an individual(s) the Incident Reporting System should be used.
+When a situation results in an injury/illness/disease or can be associated with an individual(s), including a near miss, the Incident Reporting System should be used.

 - Incident reporting risk matrix and definitions